ngxs/store/docs/plugins/form.md

 # Form Plugin - Experimental Status
-Often when building Reactive Forms in Angular, you need to bind values from the store to form and vice versus.
+Often when building Reactive Forms in Angular, you need to bind values from the store to form and vice versa.
 The values from the store are observable and the reactive form accepts raw objects, as a result we end up monkey patching this back and forth.